OAuth2 Settings

 Authorization URL{authorization_url}

-Get token URL{get_token_url}
+Get Token URL{get_token_url}

-Refresh token URL{refresh_token_url}
+Refresh Token URL{refresh_token_url}

-Revoke token URL{revoke_token_url}
+Revoke Token URL{revoke_token_url}

 URL and Body Formats